verrazzano/docs/content/en/docs/guides/oam-to-kubernetes/ingress-trait.md

           number: 8080
 ```

-A Gateway resource similar to the one below will be created.
+A Gateway resource, similar to the following one, will be created.
 ```
 apiVersion: networking.istio.io/v1beta1
 kind: Gateway